cisnes/BITCORN-Multinode/README.md

 ***

 ***Step 2***
-* Send EXACTLY 10,000,000 Bitcorn to a receive address within your wallet.
+* Send EXACTLY 10,000,000 Bitcorn to a new receiving address within your wallet.
 You must wait for 16 confirmations on the transaction before the masternode can be started.
-* If you want to make a secondary address from inside the wallet, File > Receiving Addresses > New.
+* To make a new receiving address from inside the wallet go to - File > Receiving Addresses > New.
 ***

 ***Step 3***